Creating a design¶

 ...

-# specify incoming ports connections of a hierarchy named `hier_name`
+# specify the incoming ports connections of a hierarchy named `hier_name`

 {hier_name}: